jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 -----

-New Computer Language,
+Encircle Language Spec,
 2009-09-03

 What about a two-dimensional array?
-How would that look in the new computer language?
+How would that look in Encircle?

 JJ

 -----

-New Computer Language,
+Encircle Language Spec,
 2009-09-03

 Nice phrase: